GrahamCampbell/Laravel-Bitbucket/README.md

 ##### Bitbucket Connections

 This option (`'connections'`) is where each of the connections are setup for your application.
 Example configuration has been included, but you may add as many connections as you would like.
 Note that the 3 supported authentication methods are: `"none"`, `"oauth"` and `"password"`.

+##### HTTP Cache

+This option (`'cache'`) is where each of the cache configurations setup for your application.
+Only the "illuminate" driver is provided out of the box.
+Example configuration has been included.

 ## Usage